sebastiendesignolle/MUBSymmetry/README.md

 -ConstructReprSet.jl
 -DetermineValueMonomial.jl

-An .dat-s (SDPA-input) file for the full symmetry reduced sdp using the wreath product Sd wr Sk can be generated using the function
+A .dat-s (SDPA-input) file for the full symmetry reduced sdp using the wreath product Sd wr Sk can be generated using the function

 MUBWriteSDPASymBlockDiagFULL(k,d,t,option)